michaelrob/collector/README.md

 siteconnect_overview - checks current and aged siteconnect-access logs and outputs each partner that has ever sent us anything and when the last update was sent.
 Options:
 -r - returns partners from recent logs (usually today and yesterday).
--a - retursn partners from aged logs (usually 2 days ago and as far back as the logs go).
+-a - returns partners from aged logs (usually 2 days ago and as far back as the logs go).
+-h - help

 siteconnect_inv - takes a requester ID, outputs the last inventory request and response to this partner.